-CLASS DISCIPLINE: Students at C.B.S. are expected to act as gentlemen in the classroom and to do their assignments according to directions.
+class discipline: Students at C.B.S. are expected to act as gentlemen in the classroom and to do their assignments according to directions.
 Penalties will be imposed by the individual teachers for any infractions.

-DETENTION: Detention is held daily in room 223.
+DETENTION: Detention is held daily in room 123.
 If a student is assigned to detention he must report there by 2:55.
 A student may be assigned to detention for any act which violates a school regulation or for tardiness.
 If a student is late for school or class he must report to detention.
-Should it happen that a student who has detention is asked to report to a teacher after school, the student must bring a note from that teacher to detention by 2:55.
+If a student who has been assigned to detention is told to remain for another teacher, he must report to detention and the dean of discipline will determine whether his detention may be postponed.
 Those students who fail to report to detention will be suspended until the vice-principal has spoken to their parents.